Which Magnesium is Best for Migraines?

 Written and verified by Holly Hazen

-Quick Answer: Research shows magnesium glycinate and magnesium threonate are typically most effective for migraine prevention due to their high absorption rates and ability to cross the blood-brain barrier.
-However, your ideal choice may depend on specific factors like digestive sensitivity and concurrent symptoms.
-Magnesium supplementation requires consistent daily use for prevention - it's not meant for acute migraine attack relief.
+Quick Answer: Magnesium glycinate and magnesium threonate are typically the most effective forms for migraine prevention due to their absorption and neurological support.
+However, your ideal choice depends on your symptoms, digestive tolerance, and overall health.

 This is a great infographic courtesy of Swanson's Vitamins, but not all of these are recommended for migraine relief.